 Open Mon-Fri 8am-8pm.

-You can buy T-10s in newsagents, as well as on the metro and train systems (from machines or the ticket office), but not on buses.
+You can buy a T-Casual pass in newsagents, as well as on the metro, train and bus systems (from machines or the ticket office), but not at airport metro stations.
 More expensive versions of all targetes take you to the outer zones of the metropolitan region, but the prices listed below will get you anywhere in central Barcelona, and to the key sights on the outskirts of the city itself.

 Integrated targetes (multi-journey tickets)

 Most routes run 6am-10.30pm daily except Sundays.
-There's usually a bus every 10-15 minutes, but they're less frequent before 8am, after 9pm and on Saturdays.
-On Sundays, buses are less frequent still; a few do not run at all.
+There’s usually a bus every 10 to 15 minutes, but they’re less frequent before 8am, after 9pm and on Saturdays.
+On Sundays, buses are less frequent still, and a few do not run at all.
 Only single tickets can be bought from the driver; if you have a targeta, insert it into the machine behind the driver as you board.

 Nitbus information 902 023 393.

-There are 16 urban night bus routes, most running from around 10.30pm-11.30pm to 4.30am-6am nightly, with buses every 20 to 30 minutes.
-Most pass through Plaça Catalunya.
+Most of the urban night bus routes run from around 10.40pm-11.40pm to 5am-6am nightly, with buses every 20 to 30 minutes.
+All depart from or pass through Plaça Catalunya.
 Fares and targetes are as for daytime buses.
 Plaça Catalunya is also the terminus for all-night bus services linking Barcelona with more distant parts of its metropolitan area.

 Regional trains to Sabadell, Terrassa and other towns beyond Tibidabo depart from FGC Plaça Catalunya, those for Montserrat from FGC Plaça d’Espanya.